nationalarchives/dr2-custodial-copy/README.md

                 * Compare the calculated checksum with the one in the OCFL repository.
                     * If they are the same, do nothing.
                     * If they are different, add the metadata object to the list of "changed" files
+* If a MetadataObject (IO) is missing, then it, as well as the COs that belong to it, need to be downloaded so that we can be sure that we have at least one version of the IO (and its COs) saved.
+  * In order to do this, the steps from the [CO Messages](#handling-non-deleted-content-object-co-messages-if-entity-has-not-been-deleted), starting from the "getting the URLs of the representations" step, are followed
 * Once the list of all "missing" and "changed" files are generated, stream them from Preservica if it is a bitstream to a tmp directory or if it's a metadata update, convert the XML to a String and save it to a tmp directory
     * For "missing" files:
         * Call `createObjects` on the OCFL repository in order to:
             * insert a new object into the `destinationPath` provided